 In this week’s episode of Emissary Live, we connected with Sandy, the former SVP of IT and Enterprise Head of Strategy Management at Wells Fargo, who spent over 12 years as a transformative thought leader at that organization.
-Here, Sandy shares insights on the vendor values that matter to organizations like Wells Fargo, as well as the unique needs of fintechs acting as industry disruptors.
+Here, Sandy shares insights on the vendor values that matter to organizations like Wells Fargo, as well as the unique needs of financial services acting as industry disruptors.

 Here are the four key takeaways from the conversation: